 Coast Guard Veterans and Mesothelioma Help

-Since the Coast Guard is not as large as the Army, Navy, or Air Force, there are less reported cases of mesothelioma from this branch.
-However, that does not mean Coast Guard veterans are at a decreased risk.
+Since the Coast Guard is not as large as the Army, Navy, or Air Force, there are less reported cases of mesothelioma from this military branch.
+However, that does not mean U.S. Coast Guard veterans are at a decreased risk.

 Sokolove Law has over 40 years of experience in handling legal claims.
 We can help you pursue monthly financial aid through the VA.
-Depending on your claim, you could qualify for pension plans, health insurance, survivor benefits, and many other helpful services.
+Depending on your VA claim, you could qualify for pension plans, health insurance, survivor benefits, and many other helpful services.

 You will not sue the Coast Guard or the U.S. government, but your suit may include the companies that sold asbestos products to them without warning of the dangers.